OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise6.md

  - Add a button (HTML element) to your header with the text "Add Huts".
 Give you button an id so you can reference it

  - Add some JavaScript so that only when you click on the button, the Huts layer gets added to the map.
       - First get your button to just output "click" in the console.
-You can find the console on the web browser by clicking CTRL+SHIFT+I. Then add a console.log to output there when the button is clicked
+You can find the console on the web browser by clicking CTRL+SHIFT+I. Then add a console.log("") to output there when the button is clicked

  - Once that button is working, add another to remove the huts layer from the map